yoctoyotta1024/CLEO/docs/source/usage/extern.rst

 pybind11
 --------
-CLEO's ``pycleo`` library requires pybind11 to create python binding for selected parts of CLEO's libraries.
+CLEO's ``cleo_python_bindings`` library requires pybind11 to create python binding for selected parts of CLEO's libraries.
 You can find more information about it from `the pybind11 repository: <https://github.com/pybind/pybind11>`_.

 The pybind11 library for CLEO is automatically built using CMAKE and compiled if required.
 Note you